EN | |

 • Do not eat and drink anything for 2 hours before the procedure.

-• Remove the denture, accessories and metallic objects.
+• Remove dentures, accessories (watches, necklaces, earrings, rings) and metallic objects.

 • If the patient suspects that she is pregnant, she should be sure to let the doctor know.